vikke1234/raids-death-indicator/README.md

 ## Known issues
 - HP Scaling is wrong (by a lot) in CoX
-  - Solution: Make sure that you've set **YOUR** board to w/e you're running if you're running CMs make sure when you make a party it's also set to CMs.
+  - Solution: Change the checkbox in settings to whether the raid is a CM or not.
     - Will eventually be fixed

 TODO
 --
-COX: Shamans, maybe melee/mage vangs, definitely olm mage hand and vesp portal, mystics and vasa
+COX: vangs

 Broken: kephri swarms, zebak jugs, kephri eggs (?)
 verify: spitter, arcane, soldier

-Fix prediction tree based on hitsplat
+Fix prediction tree based on hitsplat, need to test Hitsplat::isMine

 Add raid started event to tell others if it's a CM or not.